intergrav/dev.css/README.md

 ### `header-sidebar.css`

-This turns the header into a sidebar on displays that are wide enough to support it.
-It will list the navigation out vertically in this mode.
-It will responsively turn back into the default state if the viewport is too thin to contain everything.
-If you are using this with `header-sticky.css`, be sure to add it **after** that rather than before.
-To import it, add this line after `dev.css`:
+This addon turns the header into a sidebar on wide displays.
+The navigation items are listed vertically in this mode.
+The sidebar will responsively switch back to the default state if the viewport is too narrow to contain everything.
+If you are using this addon with `header-sticky.css`, make sure to include it **after** the `header-sticky.css` import.
+To use this addon, add the following line after the `dev.css` import:

 ```html
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/@intergrav/dev.css@3/addon/header-sidebar.min.css">